Image

 Hire Your DeKalb County, MO Criminal Defense Attorney Now | Combs Waterkotte

-Selecting the right DeKalb County, MO lawyer can be the difference between your case being ended favorably and you spending time incarcerated.
-Unlike other DeKalb County defense attorneys, our firm places absolute satisfaction at the heart of everything we do.
-When you choose Combs Waterkotte, you can be sure that you will receive 24/7 access to the DeKalb County criminal defense lawyer that is working on your case.
-No matter what time it or where you are, you can talk to us about your case, the legal process, or anything else.
+Selecting the right DeKalb County, MO lawyer can make the difference between your case having a positive outcome and you spending time in jail.
+In contrast to other DeKalb County defense attorneys, our firm places complete satisfaction at the heart of everything we do.
+When you choose Combs Waterkotte, you can rest assured that you will get round-the-clock access to the DeKalb County criminal defense lawyer that is working on your case.
+No matter where you are, what time it is, or your present circumstances, you can talk to us about your case, the legal process, or anything else.

-When you are looking at criminal charges in DeKalb County, from a small moving violation for speeding to federal felonies, call Combs Waterkotte first.
-Call us at (314) 900-HELP or contact us online to set up a free consultation, but before you call we suggest that you take a look at what some of our previous clients have said about their experiences working with the skilled DeKalb County, MO criminal defense attorneys at Combs Waterkotte.
+When you are looking at criminal charges in DeKalb County, from a simple moving violation for an improper lane change to serious felonies, make Combs Waterkotte your first call.
+Call us at (314) 900-HELP or contact us online to set up a free consultation, but preceding that we ask you to take a look at what some of our previous clients have said about their time working with the driven DeKalb County, MO criminal defense attorneys at Combs Waterkotte.

 View Service Areas